alexholcombe/PSYC3013/README.md

 ## Lectures 10, 11, 13: Spatial resolution

-* Humans have large individual differences in various visual abilities, e.g. [face recognition](http://www.newyorker.com/magazine/2016/08/22/londons-super-recognizer-police-force?mbid=social_twitter)
+* Side point: there are big differences between us in visual abilities, e.g. [face recognition](http://www.newyorker.com/magazine/2016/08/22/londons-super-recognizer-police-force?mbid=social_twitter)
 * Wolfe et al. *Sensation and Perception* textbook chapter 3
 * Blake & Sekuler Perception excerpts pp. 95-99, 102-3, and p.331 on On [unit of study e-reserve](http://opac.library.usyd.edu.au/search/r?SEARCH=PSYC3013)
 * "Testing visual acuity", a rough draft article written by Alex and posted in eLearning in his lectures folder
 * VSauce's [The Resolution of the Eye](https://www.youtube.com/watch?v=4I5Q3UXkGd0&t=330s).
-The only mistake I've noticed in this is him speaking as if viewing distance doesn't matter for the calculation of how many pixels are needed.
+Only one mistake I've noticed in this: him speaking as if viewing distance doesn't matter for the calculation of how many pixels are needed.

 * ![Have you thanked your visual system today?
 It creates a model of what's out there, so you don't have to.](trappedInsideTheBrainSplotchesOfLightXKCD.png)